 Target setting is a feature that is common across all categories of fitness apps.
 Whether it is a target for calorie consumption, workout or daily physical activity, a fitness app should allow users to set their own fitness goals and track their progress against the set targets.
 Ideally, a fitness app should let users set, update or change their targets, provide a way to track progress in the form of a timer or a counter, and remind and notify them when the targets are successfully met.

-Reminders and notification are immensely important for fitness apps because fitness is a product of regularity.
+Reminders and notifications are immensely important for fitness apps because fitness is a product of regularity.
 To help users stay focused on their fitness goals, a fitness app should have push notification functionality to notify and remind them.

 Additional Features To Take Your Fitness App To The Next Level

 We have discussed the basic features of a fitness app and, sure, they are important for the MVP stage but nobody wants a basic fitness app!
 Especially when the competition is so fierce.
 So, if you are wondering how to build a fitness app that stands out from the competition then read on!

 In this section, we will look at some additional features that can take your fitness app to the next level.

 Educational Resources: How to make a fitness app more interesting for users and keep them engaged?
 Educational content is a great way to do it.
 Tips, research articles, how-to guides, and tutorials are the kinds of content you can have on your app to educate and inform the users.

 Gamification: Working out can get boring for people and they can easily lose interest in an app that is plain and dull.
 So, how to make a fitness app fun and entertaining for the users?
 Gamification!
 Turning your fitness app into a game through rewards, badges and competition can elevate the user experience significantly.